Optimism over Social Work England reforms, a pharmacist is struck off, and the NMC’s report on whistleblowing

 It is also encouraging to see that not every disclosure needs to proceed to a full investigation if the matter can be concluded after an initial assessment (as was the case for 13 out of 33 of the GMC’s cases).
 The regulators need to find a balance between giving each referral the consideration it needs and in making a system that works for all involved.
 Investigations are often long, painful processes for the registrants involved, which means that due care does need to be taken before progressing a disclosure to this stage.
 To ensure that whistleblowing can remain a safe and effective way of raising a complaint, regulators need to ensure that their fitness to practise processes are robust enough to deal with referrals in the best way for all concerned.

 The Medic Assistance Scheme’s lawyers can help medical professionals in many of the areas referred to in these news topics.
-See below for the services that relate to August’s stories:
+See below for the services that relate to September’s stories: